 Soil is defined as the top layer of the earth’s crust.
 It is formed by mineral particles, organic matter, water, air and living organisms.
 It is in fact an extremely complex, variable and living medium.
-The interface between the earth, the air and the water, soil is a non-renewable resource which performs many vital functions: food and other biomass production, storage, filtration and transformation of many substances including water, carbon, nitrogen.
+As soil formation is an extremely slow process, soil can be considered essentially as a non-renewable resource.
+The interface between the earth, the air and the water soil performs many vital functions: food and other biomass production, storage, filtration and transformation of many substances including water, carbon, nitrogen.
 Soil has a role as a habitat and gene pool, serves as a platform for human activities, landscape and heritage and acts as a provider of raw materials.
+It contains around twice the amount of carbon in the atmosphere and three times the amount to be found in vegetation.
 These functions are worthy of protection because of their socio-economic as well as environmental importance.

 Soil is, however, increasingly degrading, both in the EU and at global level.
 Erosion, loss of organic matter, compaction, salinisation, landslides, contamination, sealing… have negative impacts on human health, natural ecosystems and climate, as well as on our economy.
 Soil degradation has not only transboundary effects, it also comes with high costs.
 Problems linked to soil degradation need to be dealt with beyond the areas that are degraded.
 In addition, the reduction in environmental services as a result of a loss of national soil capital must be compensated by increased pressures on remaining soils or on the soils of other territories.